 Slack offers unlimited public and private channels, file sharing, 5GB of storage, and 10 app integrations.
 The free plan also locks your viewable and searchable message history to 10,000 entries.
 There’s no indication, however, that Slack’s free plan limits the number of users accessing your workspace.

-Meanwhile, the Teams platform offers unlimited messages, guest access, screen sharing, over 140 integrated apps and services, and 2GB of storage per individual (10GB shared).
-However, it limits your team’s access to 300 registered users.
-You’ll need an upgrade to add more members.
+Meanwhile, the Teams platform offers unlimited messages, guest access, screen sharing, over 250 integrated apps and services, and 2GB of storage per individual (10GB shared).

 As previously mentioned, Slack’s free model includes 5GB of file storage for a single team.
-Paid plans increase the size to 10GB per user and 20GB per user, respectively.
+Paid plans increase the size to 10GB, 20GB, or 1TB per user, depending on the plan.
 There’s also a cap of 10,000 on message history for the free version, which disappears for the paid versions.

 Microsoft’s Teams platform takes a different approach.
-It offers unlimited integrations with other apps for all pricing tiers but only supports around 180 apps.
-However, Teams does have the best integration options with Office 365 given its designed to work perfectly with Microsoft’s suite.
-This may be the most important consideration for businesses that use
+It offers unlimited integrations with other apps for all pricing tiers but only supports around 250 apps.
+However, Teams does have the best integration options with Microsoft 365 given it’s designed to work perfectly with Microsoft’s suite.
+This may be the most important consideration for businesses that use Microsoft 365.

 Slack’s free plan offers unlimited 1-to-1 voice or video calls.
 However, if you need additional callers in a single conference, you’ll need a paid plan, which supports up to 15 simultaneous callers.

 Teams, meanwhile, has far superior web conferencing capabilities.
-On all tiers, including the free version, you can conference with voice or video with up to 250 people.
-Teams also offers the ability to record meetings (which Slack does not) and provide screen sharing (which Slack only has in higher tiers).
+On all tiers, including the free version, you can host online or video conferencing meetings with up to 300 people.
+Teams also offers the ability to record meetings (which Slack does not) and provide screen sharing (which Slack only has in premium tiers).
 This is a boon for team-oriented or larger companies where this type of conferencing is common.